 The Principles, Theory, Philosophy and Methodology of Homeopathy

 Professional practitioners have a thorough understanding of the principles and mechanisms of homeopathy that inform its theories and guide implementation in clinical practice.
-The principles and of homeopathy are based on foundations that are over 200 years old.
+The principles, theory, philosophy and methods of homeopathy are based on foundations that are over 200 years old.
 These have stood the test of time - expanded, but not significantly changed.
-Modern physics is able to demonstrate the mechanisms explaining homeopathy’s action.
+Modern physics and nanoparticles research is beginning to be able to demonstrate the mechanisms explaining homeopathy’s action.
 Practitioners demonstrate familiarity with current research that explains mechanisms behind homeopathy's action.
-It is essential that homeopaths raise public awareness of what makes homeopathy unique, practice according to theof homeopathy is safe, effective, and cost effective.
+It is essential that homeopaths raise public awareness of what makes homeopathy unique, as practice according to the principles, theory, philosophy and methods of homeopathy is or is not safe, effective, and cost effective.

-Homeopath
+Competencies

+Practitioners of Homeopathy:

 Relate the principles of and mechanisms behind homeopathy that guide its theories and implementation in clinical practice;

-Identify that of homeopathy are based on foundations that are over 200 years old;
+Identify that principles, theory, philosophy and methods of homeopathy are based on foundations that are over 200 years old;

-Demonstrate familiarity with emerging mechanisms behind homeopathy;
+Demonstrate familiarity with emerging theories that explain the mechanisms behind homeopathy;

-Possess knowledge of the natural world and the human body sufficient to understand homeopathic and homeopathic therapeutics
+Possess knowledge of the natural world and the human body sufficient to understand the principles, theory, philosophy and methods of homeopathy and homeopathic therapeutics

-Demonstrate a thorough understanding of the principles, dynamics and nature of health and disease from homeopathic perspective.
+Demonstrate a thorough understanding of the principles, dynamics and nature of health and disease from the perspective of a homeopath.

 Illustrate the ways the homeopathic view differs from the allopathic view, and other views of health and disease, both current and historical;